buzzer-re/mresearch/Windows/reverse_powershell/README.md

 * Detection
     - Network analysis with Wireshark
     - Network analysis with Zeek
-    - Writing Zeek rules to detect this kind of behaviour
+    - Writing Zeek rules to detect this kind of behavior
-    - Hunint in Windows for malicious powershell processes
+    - Hunting in Windows for malicious powershell processes